 Dedicated to helping you look your best.

-Acne is very common in young people; approximately 85% of young adults are affected.
+Acne is very common in young people – approximately 85% of young adults are affected.
 Acne appears when pores are clogged by skin cells that did not reach the surface.
 Acne can be caused by bacteria, stress, hormones, and a multitude of other factors.
 Mild cases of acne can often be treated with over the counter products that contain benzoyl peroxide or salicylic acid.
 If you have a lot of acne or you have cystic acne, these over the counter products may not work for you.
-This type of acne can be treated with topical prescriptions, oral antibiotics, and even some procedures such as chemical peels.
-We also have great medical grade products available in office that can help to clear your acne.
+This type of acne can be treated with topical prescriptions, oral antibiotics, and certain procedures such as chemical peels.
+We also have products available in the office that can help to clear your acne.
 Schedule an appointment today to learn what option is best for you.

-Microdermabrasions are great for all skin types.
-They offer quick, easy improvement of the skin.
+Microdermabrasion offers a quick improvement of the skin.
 This treatment helps with acne by cleansing pores.
 There may be slight redness after the treatment for a few hours.
 Cool compresses afterward will help to keep the skin calm.
 This type of treatment can also be done on the chest, neck, back, arms and legs.
-Although they can be done alone, microdermabrasions are often done in conjunction with chemical peels for the best results.
+Although it can be done alone, microdermabrasion is often done in conjunction with chemical peels for the best results.

 Teen Chemical Peels

-This is a great peel for oily, acne prone skin and is good for all skin colors.
-The betahydroxy acid penetrates the pores making it well suited for an acne treatment.
-The skin discoloration evens out more quickly with this peel.
-This can really speed up the process of making a more beautiful you.
+This is a great peel for oily, acne prone skin and is good for all skin tones.
+Beta hydroxy acid penetrates the pores making it well suited for an acne treatment.
+Skin discoloration evens out more quickly with this peel.

-We can provide Jessner Peels and other peel combinations to exactly address your skin type and problem.
+We provide Jessner Peels and other peel combinations to exactly address your skin type and problem.

-We have a spa grade peel for sensitive skin and a 70% peel for less sensitive skin.
+We have spa grade peels for sensitive skin and a 70% peel for less sensitive skin.
 This will make your acne better and add brightness, luster and even skin tones.